Aze543/NhentaiDoujinToPDFMaker/README.md

 ---------------------------------------------------------------------------------

-I use MacOS, so I might know how to run it on windows but i'll try my best
+I use MacOS, so the instructions for windows might be not accurate but I tried my best :)

 ---------------------------------------------------------------------------------